MatiasCarabella/youtube-search-API/README.md

 ## Closing thoughts
 I am happy to say that the _‘Have fun!’_ bit from the Challenge's description was also achieved, I really enjoyed the project!

+Special thanks to [@DaianaArena](https://github.com/DaianaArena) for creating the banner image.

 To whoever read this far, thank you very much and best regards!

 _<p align="right">Matías Carabella - Back-end Developer</p>_